cometbft/cometbft/docs/core/using-cometbft.md

     - `block`
         - `max_bytes`: Max block size, in bytes.
         - `max_gas`: Max gas per block.
+        - `time_iota_ms`: Minimum time increment between consecutive blocks (in milliseconds).
+If the block header timestamp is ahead of the system clock, decrease this value.
     - `evidence`
         - `max_age_num_blocks`: Max age of evidence, in blocks.
 The basic formula for calculating this is: MaxAgeDuration / {average block time}.